cspr-rad/kairos-spec/src/spec.typ

   - Verify ZKV
   - Update the smart contract's state

+=== CLI

+The CLI offers the following interactions:
+- Connect to Casper wallet
+- Sign L2 Tx
+- Query Validium balance
+- Query Casper L1 balance
+- Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node.
+This will be possible in two modes: Trusted, where the L2 server does the necessary computations, and trustless, where the L2 is only needed in order to read the Validium state, and the computations are performed locally.
+- Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server
+- Query last N ZKP/batch proofs posted to L1
+- Verify ZKPs and batch proofs

 == Data

 === CLI client/ L2 Server <l2-server-data>
 ==== Deposit
 - Depositor's address
 - Depositor's signature
+- Token amount
+- Token ID, i.e. currency

+==== Withdraw
+- Withdrawer's address
+- Withdrawer's signature
 - Token amount
 - Token ID, i.e. currency